 If you like reading stories with action, adventure, and comedy with tons of fight scenes, lovely characters, and a unique plot, then Dandadan manga is what you should read!

-This starts their unique friendship, where they will encounter many dangerous situations with ghosts, spirits, and aliens, and they’ll also try to retrieve Ken’s balls!
-You heard it right, Ken’s balls were stolen during his first encounter with a ghost!
+This starts their unique friendship, during which they encounter many dangerous situations with ghosts, spirits, and aliens.
+They’ll also try to retrieve Ken’s balls!
+You heard it right—Ken’s balls were stolen during his first encounter with a ghost!
 And when I say his balls, I mean his balls!

 6. Dr. Stone by Riichiro Inagaki & Boichi